PeachyDB-Inc/PeachyDB/FAQ.md

   <br>
   Perform <code>mpstat</code> on the client.
 You will most likely find an uneven distribution of load on the different cores; some of this is due to system calls and some due to the fact that core 0 is assigned to the OS and has other things to do.
   <br><br>
   However, if CPU utilization is low, then the server is likely the bottleneck.
-You can look at <code>mypeachdb/perf.peachdb.messglog</code> to examine the CPU utilization for reads/writes.
+You can look at <code>mypeachdb/perf.peachdb.messglog</code> from the support bundle to examine the CPU utilization for reads/writes.
 The servers may be either CPU or I/O bound.
 The stats have to be interpreted correctly.
   <br><br>
   You can also experiment with either increasing the number of client threads or using an additional client.
 If neither makes a difference, then the servers are bottlenecked on either CPU or I/O.
   <br><br>